 The Montessori Method

-• Dr. Maria Montessori (1870-1952) created the Montessori Method through scientific study based on the natural path of child development.
+Dr. Maria Montessori (1870-1952) created the Montessori Method through scientific study based on the natural path of child development.
 She was a trailblazer in many aspects of her life, as the first woman to practice medicine in Italy and creating a new pedagogy.
-The first Montessori Classroom, Casa dei Bambini ("Children’s House"), was established in Rome, Italy in 1907.
+The first Montessori Classroom, Casa dei Bambini ("House of the Children"), was established in Rome, Italy in 1907.
 Today, there are Montessori programs for infants, toddlers, children, and adolescents on every continent except Antarctica!

-• The widespread use of the term "Montessori," however, can be a bit misleading.
-Because Maria Montessori was unable to trademark the her pedagogy, lessons, or materials, there are no universal qualifications for what is a "Montessori school".
+The term "Montessori" is widely used but can be misleading, as it is a surname and cannot be trademarked.
+Since Maria Montessori could not trademark her pedagogy, lessons, or materials, there are no universal standards for what constitutes a "Montessori school.”
 At Moss & Heart, all Lead Guides have completed training through institutions accredited by the Association Montessori Internationale (AMI), a gold standard in training and profesional development.
 We support Assistants and Substitutes in their growth as emerging Montessorians.

 3 Key Elements of a Montessori Classroom